Electoral Area "F" - OCP Review (West Bench / Faulder / Meadow Valley)

 How will it happen?

 The OCP update will be a community-driven process.
 RDOS is looking to engage broadly with residents, property owners and other stakeholders.
 We have also brought in an experienced consultant team to help support our staff with this project.

-Work started on our project in February and we expect to complete it by winter 2017.
+Work started on our project in February and we expect to complete it by spring 2018.
 The timeline outlines major project components and expected timing.